Your Guide to Truffle Foraging in the Willamette Valley

 If you want to try truffle foraging this season, we’d recommend enlisting the help of a local outfitter who knows where to look, has the necessary tools, and likely has a dog that’s been trained to sniff out ripe truffles.
 Here are a few tour guides who can help with your next truffle hunt:

 The locally owned Black Tie Tours leads a pair of Truffle Hunting Tours—both of which cover the basics and include a guided trip into the woods.
-The Bougie Truffle Tromp includes a chauffeured tour, a light hike through Oregon backcountry and end at a luxurious local winery where a guest winemaker will pour their wines during lunch and tell you all about their process, history and what makes those wines special to them.
-The Rustic Truffle Tromp is like the offers a simple lunch of soup, sandwiches and cheese/charcuterie.
+The Rustic Truffle Tromp takes you into the Willamette Valley backcountry and includes a simple, yet refined lunch of soup, sandwiches, and cheese/charcuterie.

 Whether you’re getting your hands dirty (literally) or would rather immerse yourself in the Willamette Valley’s wider love affair with truffles, you’ll find plenty of seasonal events for making the most of this special time.
 Here are a few suggestions to help you get started.